-- Is required by your employer or by law or regulations for you to keep your salary, status, or job, or - Maintains or improves the skills required in your present work.
+- The education is required by your employer or the law to keep your present salary, status, or job.
+The required education must serve a bona fide business purpose of your employer. - 2) The education maintains or improves skills needed in your present work.